 - Take the lead – covering everything you need to know about assistance dogs and what your legal obligations are..

-Our Inclusive Tourism team is working hard on producing more tools, factsheets and information about how to make your business inclusive.
+Our Inclusive Tourism Manager is working hard on producing more tools, factsheets and information about how to make your business inclusive.
 From quick and easy changes that don’t break the bank, to big infrastructures changes and everything in between, there are so many things you can do to make your venue more welcoming!

 Talk to your Quality Tourism Advisor and Industry Relations Manager to discuss what options are viable for you, and keep your eyes peeled for updates coming from us!

 Other useful resources

 Euan’s Guide – information on how to add your venue to the review site and to access a full copy of their Coronavirus Survey Results go to euansguide.com.

 Purple-business resources including link to a series of seven e-tutorials on customer service as well as a guide on economic and social recovery planning go to wearepurple.org.uk/business/resources